mixelpixel/Lambda-University/BrownBag/philoOcompSci.md

 ## To end, I will leave you with the three kinds of knowledge and the three answers to every question, "why?"
 ### Three kinds of empirical verification:
 1. Axiomatic, or, self evident knowledge
+  - e.g. "dividends require financing" or "2 + 2 = 4"
+  - things which are true by definition
+  - also, tautologies, basically things which are saying the same thing backwards and forwards, e.g. many things may add up to four, but the statement "4 = 2 + 2" is the same statement as "2 + 2 = 4"
 2. Empirical Knowledge
+  - you can backus-naur this into _empirically verifible empirical verification_ if you really want to
+  - e.g. "brute" facts, such as "the earth is ~93 million miles from the sun" or "the bell of Big Ben weighs 13,760 kilograms."
+  - e.g. "institutional" facts such as "Brad and Angelina are divorced" or "Bernie Sanders a Senator from Vermont"
 3. Self-knowledge
+  - e.g. "I feel glad", "that tickles" or "I'm thirsty"
+  - self knowledge is essentially knowledge of the self _by_ the self.
+  - I don't mean some deep, introspective intuition, I just mean the things a self can verify about their own self.
+  - This one particular kind of knowledge, for better or worse, is **only** verifiable by the self and no others.
+Someone else can agree with me when I say, "I feel glad" and they may observe my demeanor and behaviour and presume as much, but this is categorically distinct from anyone else empirically verifying my self-knowledge.
+  - This aspect of what is sometimes called the irreducible first-person ontology of consciousness presents and epistemic limitation.
+But I digress.

 ### Three answers to every question, "why?"
 1. Why not?
 2. Because...
+ - Often when "why?" is aksed in place of "how?" there actually is a cause which can be cited, but "because" can be ambiguous.
+For example:
+ - Q: "Because I am cold" answers two different questions very differently
+   1. A: "Why are you shivering?"
+   2. A: "Why are you putting on your sweater?"
+   - In the former case, cause is cited, in the second case, logic.
 3. You have to figure that out for yourself, silly!